finite-colin-machine/ME-405-Romi/README.md

 |                          | Sensor 4            | A6              | S4         |
 |                          | Sensor 5            | B1              | S6         |
 |                          | Sensor 7            | C3              | S7 (L)     |

+## Code

+### Task Structure and Functions

+### Control System
+Figure 5 depicts the overall control system for the robot.
+We specify velocity and setpoints for the robot control loop.
+The robot control calculates the actual translational velocity using wheel speed measurements from the motor tasks and gathers yaw measurements from the IMU.
+Both are fed through PI control to become velocity and yaw requests.
+Omega setpoints are calculated from these requests using the robot parameters and sent to each of the motor control tasks.
+The motor control tasks perform PI control of the left and right wheel speeds using omega setpoints from the robot control and real omega measurements calculated from the encoders.

+**Figure 3:** Overall control system